I'm a s/w engineer,

 (created entirely by me)

-I pretty happy to be in the top 0.09% on StackOverflow.
+I pretty happy to be amongst the Top 10 Influential Female Developers on Tracckr, and in the top 0.02% on StackOverflow.
 5 of my projects have been featured on Product Hunt.
 I've been part of many great teams that have accomplished great things.
 I was even part of the pre-Y2K compliance team at Digital in `99.
 I most proud of my family, especially my two sons.